Slashing

 Slashing mechanisms influence network behavior:

-Centralization Risk: Slashing encourages large, well-funded operators (institutional validators, staking services) over individuals.
+Centralization Risk: Slashing encourages large, well-funded operators over individuals.
 Small operators fear slashing more, potentially exiting.
 This centralizes validation.

-Bug Impact: Software bugs in validator clients don't just temporarily offline validators—they risk slashing.
-Ethereum faced this when the Prysm client had issues.
+Bug Impact: Software bugs in validator clients risk slashing.
 More conservative operator practices reduce innovation.

 Validator Incentives: Knowing slashing is possible, validators coordinate and trust each other.
-This can create cartel-like behavior where validators form cartels to avoid competing and risk mutual slashing.
+This can create cartel-like behavior where validators form groups to avoid competing and risk mutual slashing.

 Slashing Design Tradeoffs